binipringle/intro-to-dh/_texts/glossary.md

 These Jekyll-related commands can be entered in bash.
 (That's the prompt with the `$`.)

-`jekyll new site_name` - This command will create a jekyll instance inside the directory you are currently in (use `cwd` to see what your current working directory is).
+`jekyll new site_name` - This command will create a jekyll instance inside the directory you are currently in.

-`bundle exec jekyll serve` - This command will start the jekyll server in the directory you are currently in (use `cwd` to see what your current working directory is).
-After it is running, go to http://localhost:4000 in your preferred web browser. _Note that you must first run `jekyll new` inside your directory._
+`jekyll serve` - This command will start the jekyll server in the directory you are currently in.

 ---